-IxChariot endpoints on Ixia ports are automatically started when the Linux-based processor on the port is booted.
-If necessary, the procedures in this section can be used to stop the endpoint and restart it.
-One manner in which the endpoint may be restarted is to reboot the port using IxServer.
+IxChariot Performance Endpoints on Ixia ports are automatically started when the Linux-based processor on the port is booted.
+If necessary, the procedures in this section can be used to stop the Performance Endpoint and restart it.
+One manner in which the Performance Endpoint may be restarted is to reboot the port using IxServer.
 This can be accomplished in one of three ways: